-Press release, 20 January 2022
+Press release 20 January 2024

-Thirty second anniversary of the "Black January"
+Thirty Fourth Anniversary of the "Black January"

-On 20 January 2022, Azerbaijan commemorates the thirty second anniversary of the "Black January".
-Thousands of today people visited the Martyr's Alley in the capital of Azerbaijan Baku to pay tribute to those who sacrificed their lives for the independent and prosperous Azerbaijan.
+On 20 January 2024, Azerbaijan commemorates the thirty fourth anniversary of the "Black January".
+Today thousands of people visited the Martyr's Alley in the capital of Azerbaijan Baku to pay tribute to those who sacrificed their lives for the independent Azerbaijan.

 At the end of the 1980's the people of Azerbaijan filled the streets and squares of Baku and other cities to protest illegal territorial claims of neighboring Armenia, killings, persecution and forced mass expulsion of more than 200,000 Azerbaijanis from their ancestral lands in Armenia and the unjust policy pursued by the leadership of the Soviet Union towards Azerbaijan and its territorial integrity.
-In response, Soviet leadership resorted to violence to suppress free expression of popular will.
+In response, the Soviet leadership resorted to violence to suppress free expression of popular will.

-During the night of 19-20 January 1990, following a series of provocations orchestrated by the central authorities and the USSR State Security Committee (KGB), Soviet troops attacked Baku and other major cities and towns in Azerbaijan.
+During the night of 19-20 January 1990, following a series of provocations orchestrated by the central authorities and the USSR State Security Committee, Soviet troops stormed Baku and other major cities and towns in Azerbaijan.
 As a result of a full-scale military assault, 131 civilians were killed, 744 people were wounded and 841 were indiscriminately and unlawfully detained or arrested.